 - If you are required to go through "Special Registration," comply with all rules associated with Special Registration.

-- Keep your passport valid at all times.
+- Keep your passport and DS-2019 valid at all times.

 - Carry health insurance throughout your entire J-1 program for yourself and any J-2 dependents.

 - Only engage in the program as described in section 4 of your DS-2019.